 The reason I promote natural healing is because it causes little-to-no side effects down the line.
 Sure, birth control can be quite effective for managing painful periods, clearing skin, and “hiding” other symptoms of PCOS and menstruation woes, but it is not without its possible side effects (many of which I have personally experienced).
 Birth control tricks the body into thinking it’s having a period and sweeps the rest of your symptoms under the rug.

 Similarly, androgen blockers interfere with the body’s natural hormonal process, good or bad.
 If we aren’t aware of the news our body is trying to share with us, we could be missing out on key messages for optimal health or the opportunity for correcting imbalances.
 Popular anti-androgens like spironolactone block the action of androgens and interfere with adrenal functioning.
 Side effects can include headaches, depression, electrolyte imbalance, fatigue, irregular menstruation, risk for tumors, and impairment of fetal development (4,5,6)

 Women can also experience low testosterone, which comes with a different set of maladies.
 Stay tuned for how to address symptoms of low testosterone!

 For More Support

 Trust me, I understand that hormones are complicated.
 Knowing where to start is a puzzle that takes time, patience, and determination!
 That’s why it’s helpful to gather a team of supporters and healthcare practitioners around you to help put the pieces together.
-If you’d like to learn more about how your symptoms could be managed naturally and you’re ready to put in the work to start seeing results and feeling better, book a Discovery Session with me.
+If you’d like to learn more about how your symptoms could be managed naturally and you’re ready to put in the work to start seeing results and feeling better, let me support and guide you.